On the equvialence of colimits and 2-colimits: The Poset

-While the conditions in the above theorem seem fairly strict, injectivity on objects is actually not a big hurdle.
-One can always replace a given functor with an equivalent one, such that the conditions of the theorem are satisfied.
+While the condition in the above theorem seem fairly strict, injectivity on objects is actually not a big hurdle.
+Any functor can be replaced with an equivalent one, such that the conditions of the theorem are satisfied.
+We call this \emph{stretching} and will discuss it below.